Portrait from the 1916 Georgetown University Yearbook.

 While still an incumbent legislator, Tonquin LaGrone entered into the study of law at Georgetown University, graduating in the class of 1916.
 He would practice law in the cities of Greenville and Titusville and married on September 19, 1927 to Mary Katherine Gaines Guerry (1892-1989).
 The couple had one son, Tonquin Gaines LaGrone (1933-2011), who followed in his father's stead and became an attorney, practicing law for over forty years in the state of Florida.

 Active in business as well as law, LaGrone became a sales manager for the CertainTeed Products Company and would serve as vice president of the Glenn Thread Company based in Lincolnton, North Carolina.
 In April 1939 he was selected by the University of South Carolina Board of trustees to be an assistant to university president J. Rion McKissick, and LaGrone's past affiliation with the school was noted by the university's newspaper as one of:

 " Long unwavering loyalty to the university, his business experience, his pleasant personality, fine character and real ability will fit him well for service to his alma mater."

 During his time with the University of South Carolina, Tonquin LaGrone returned to public service when he served as the executive secretary of the South Carolina State Salvage Committee beginning in 1942.
-LaGrone was later a resident of Lake County, Florida and died there on February 28, 1956 at age 64.
+LaGrone was later a resident of Lake County, Florida, and died there on February 28, 1956, aged 64.
 He was survived by his wife and son, all of whom are interred at the Lone Oak Cemetery in Leesburg, Florida.